aws/eks-anywhere/docs/content/en/docs/troubleshooting/troubleshooting.md

 If a VM is created, check to see if it has an IPv4 IP assigned.
 For example, in BottleRocket machine boot logs, you might see `Failed to read current IP data`.

 If there are no IPv4 IPs assigned to VMs, this is most likely because you don't have a DHCP server configured for the `network` configured in the cluster config yaml, OR there are not enough IP addresses available in the DHCP pool to assign to the VMs.
-Ensure that you either have a DHCP running with [enough IP addresses to create a cluster]({{< relref "../clustermgmt/cluster-upgrades/vsphere-and-cloudstack-upgrades/#prepare-dhcp-ip-addresses-pool" >}}), or [create your own DHCP server]({{< relref "../getting-started/vsphere/customize/vsphere-dhcp" >}}), before running the create or upgrade command again.
+Ensure that you have a DHCP server running with [enough IP addresses to create a cluster]({{< relref "../clustermgmt/cluster-upgrades/vsphere-and-cloudstack-upgrades/#prepare-dhcp-ip-addresses-pool" >}}) before running the create or upgrade command again.

 To confirm this is a DHCP issue, you could create a new VM in the same network to validate if an IPv4 IP is assigned correctly.